08 July 2021

 That’s when we noticed that the terms “investing” and “trading” started getting used almost interchangeably.
 But trading isn’t the same as investing.
 Knowing the difference can help you make informed decisions about your long-term financial plan.

 Both investing and trading involve putting money into an asset to make a profit, such as a stock, bond, ETF, or cryptocurrency.
-Trading is a form of investing, but what sets it apart from other types of investing is how a trader specifically aims to generate wealth: by actively buying and selling assets.
+What sets trading apart from investing, though, is how a trader specifically aims to generate wealth: by actively buying and selling assets to profit from the financial market’s fluctuations.

-In comparison, long-term investors generally aren’t motivated to “beat the market” with a handful of winning assets.
-Instead, their primary goal is to build long-term wealth safely and reliably by capturing the market's overall returns over time.
+In comparison, long-term investors generally aim to build long-term wealth safely and reliably by capturing the growth of the economy.
 This mentality leads them to buy and hold investments over years or even decades, reinvesting their gains and staying invested during short-term market volatility.
-Keeping a highly diversified portfolio also helps investors manage risk by reducing volatility from any single asset.

 All investing entails a certain degree of risk.
 So consider how much risk you should take when deciding how to invest; this could depend on your life circumstances, your financial goals’ timelines, and your risk appetite.